Pawani0/EXAM_BUDDY/README.md

 # 📚 Exam Buddy - AI-Powered Educational Platform

-**Exam Buddy** is a comprehensive educational platform that leverages AI and machine learning to help students, teachers, and administrators manage academic resources effectively.
+**Exam Buddy** is a comprehensive educational platform developed as a **Minor Project**.
+It leverages AI and machine learning to help students, teachers, and administrators manage academic resources effectively.
 The platform supports both **School** and **University** educational hierarchies with intelligent features like practice paper generation, hot topic extraction, and question clustering.

 ---